eubr-atmosphere/jenkins/README.md

-# GRyCAP Jenkins scripts
+# ATMOSPHERE Jenkins scripts

-Pipeline configurations and useful scripts for Jenkins
+Pipeline configurations and useful scripts for building and testing containers with Jenkins